In Memoriam

 Nearly everyone in this post died of suicide.
 Jeremy L. Brown was the only one killed in action, and Mullinax died of a drug overdose.

-These Veterans served our country with selfless service.
+These Veterans selflessly served our country.
 They return with scars that most people wouldn't understand.
 Never forget that!

 Updates Coming